Providence volleyball enters playoffs hot after AK win

 “We knew we were going to play a tough out-of-conference schedule to help prepare us for the season,” Malone said.
 “We’ve played a lot of five-set matches, so we’ve been in this position before, but we hadn’t sealed the deal.
 I think all of those matches prepared us to finally win a five-set match and do it when, to us, it really mattered.”

-The Panthers were led by Annie Leonard (14 kills), Sarah Nnafelz (14 kills, three blocks), Alanna Harder (10 kills), Ava LaPata (team-best 17 digs) and freshman libero Katie Cruise (55 assists, 10 digs).
+The Panthers were led by Annie Leonard (14 kills), Sarah Knafelz (14 kills, three blocks), Alanna Harder (10 kills), Ava LaPata (team-best 17 digs) and freshman libero Katie Cruise (55 assists, 10 digs).

 Providence has been forced to share the wealth some this season with the loss of Carly Peck, a North Carolina recruit and the team’s second-leading attacker last season.